“What is the best way to invest $1,000 for a child?”

 The second example didn’t do anything different beyond waiting longer to invest.
 This speaks to two things: first, the power of compounding.
 Second, the efficiency of tax-advantaged retirement accounts.

-Investment Accounts for Kids
+Best Investment Accounts for Kids

 Kid investment accounts span across a few different areas and depend on your investment objective.